quantifyearth/LIFE/method.md

                                              -j 16
 ```

-The habitat map by Jung et al is at 100m resolution in World Berhman projection, and for IUCN compatible AoH maps we use Molleide at 1KM resolution, so we use GDAL to do the resampling for this:
+The habitat maps by Jung et al is at 100m per pixel at the equator resolution in WGS84 projection, which we covert to a series of downsampled proportional-coverage layers, one layer per habitat class, at our target result scale.
+This is done with `habtiat_process.py`:

 ```shark-run:layer-prep
 python3 ./aoh-calculator/habitat_process.py --habitat /data/habitat/pnv_raw.tif \